MMarco94/posting-list-compressor/README.md

 By doing so, we expect that the average D-Gap in the posting list will becomes smaller, thus reducing the number of bits required to store it.

+# Implementation details
+To achieve this it is necessary to solve a clustering problem between a large number of documents, and a TSP between a potentially large number of clusters.
+Some compromises have been made to allow the code to run on a normal desktop computer in a reasonable amount of time.
+In particular:
+- The Christofides algorithm for solving the TSP has been used.
+It's a 1.5 approximation algorithm that works on a metric space (the Jaccard similarity is metric)
+- The number of clusters has been limited to 2500, to limit the size of the graph for the TSP
+- A simple stream clustering algorithm has been used to divide the documents in clusters

+Those limitations could be solved by using other algorithm implementations, but that's beside the purpose of this project.

 # Results
-To measure how good this technique is, the dataset http://www.ai.mit.edu/projects/jmlr/papers/volume5/lewis04a/lyrl2004_rcv1v2_README.htm has been analyzed.
+To measure how good this technique is, the dataset available at http://www.ai.mit.edu/projects/jmlr/papers/volume5/lewis04a/lyrl2004_rcv1v2_README.htm has been analyzed.
-The size of the posting lists has been measured using different encodings, with and without the id reassigned
+The size of the posting lists has been measured using different encodings, with and without the id reassigned.

 | Encoding         | Original size | Size with id reassigned | Saving       |Saving % |
 | ---------------- | -------------:|------------------------:| ------------:| ------:|